 Medical Schools Council – Preparing to apply

-The Medical Schools Council recommend they students start preparing now for dentistry and medicine applications, so that they have everything in place for this time next year.
+The Medical Schools Council recommend that students start preparing now for dentistry and medicine applications so that they have everything in place for this time next year.

 Writing a personal statement for Medical School & Dental School